Casio ClassPad 300: ClassPad OS 3.0

 In 2006 CASIO released OS 3.0 for the ClassPad.
-OS 3.0 featured Laplace and Fourier transform, differential equation graphs, financial functions, AP statistics and parameterized 3D graphs.
+OS 3.0 featured Laplace and Fourier transformation, differential equation graphs, financial functions, AP statistics and parameterized 3D graphs.
 Subsequent releases were only available for users with OS 3.0 or later.

 Later in 2006 & 2007 CASIO released OS 3.01 and 3.02, concentrating solely on bug fixing.
 The 2007 ClassPad was called the 330 series, but was distinguished from the 300 plus only by its having OS 3.02 pre-installed.